eceusc/code-of-conduct/README.md

 ## Open Source project requirements

 All repos within the ECE USC Open Source Project Team will be required to use this Code of Conduct.
-If thise Code changes, ECE USC will notify all project owners to allow for updates.
+If theis Code changes, ECE USC will notify all project owners to allow for updates.

 ## Contributions